nicholascc/eme/README.md

 ### Example code

 The following is a ground-up implementation of an array data type in Eme, along with a small example of its use.
-The lack of iterators in the programming language right now make the usage of this data type a little bit difficult, but that will soon change.
+The implementation includes a subscript operator overload and an iterator implementation, so that the data structure is easily used in user programs.

 ```
 // We're using the foreign function malloc to allocate data.